timpratim/timpratim/README.md

 - 👋 Hi, I’m @timpratim
-- 👀 I’m interested in Full stack Development.
-I code in Java normaly
+- 👀 I’m a developer advocate at Dasha.ai
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning Web3
 - 📫 You can reach me on Twitter https://twitter.com/BhosalePratim or via mail pratimbhosale@gmail.com